eliaswnoel/community-garden-app/README.md

 - Function to get all plants
 - Function to get plants by category
 - Function to get plant details

+### Post MVP
+- User can update their details page with photos of plants growth over time

 ### ***_Links_***